industrial-edge/Performance-Analytics/docs/Installation.md

 * Displaying the number of faulty sequences
 * Execution time of the faulty sequences
 * Selecting a product for which the step time analysis is to be displayed
-* Selecting a time period which the step time analysis is to be displayed
+* Selecting a time period for which the step time analysis is to be displayed
 * Downloading a report in CSV format
 * Switching to the limit definition in the Asset Configuration
 * Displaying the steps with highest fault rate